Captain America and the Falcon: Plot synopsis

-Issues #8–12: "Brothers & Keepers"

 People in various places around the world begin to see visions of MODOK, visions that prove to be fatal for the observer.
 As this is happening Captain America and the Falcon are confronting the Rivas directly.
 Captain America fights with agents of the DEA in Colombia.
 Among the Rivas, he encounters a Navy SEAL on a secret mission for Westbrook.
 Meanwhile, the Falcon confronts money launderers working for the Rivas in New York's Chinatown.
 They return from these missions to the Wakandan consulate to talk with the "Anti-Cap."
-After they leave, the "Anti-Cap" finds a note on the floor of his cell that says "Bite Me."
+After they leave, "Anti-Cap" finds a note on the floor of his cell that says "Bite Me."
 He later collapses with the consulate staff declaring him dead from a stroke.

-Captain America and Admiral Westbrook meet for the "Anti-Cap"'s burial at sea aboard the aircraft carrier, U.S.S.
+Captain America and Admiral Westbrook meet for "Anti-Cap"'s burial at sea aboard the aircraft carrier, U.S.S.
 Kirby.
 Afterward, divers appear to retrieve the coffin.
-They are fought off by the Falcon who raises to the surface with the "Anti-Cap" and flies away.
-Hours later the "Anti-Cap" wakes up in a Harlem apartment.
-His conversation with the Falcon reveals to the reader that the "Bite Me" note contained a paralytic enzyme that helped to fake the "Anti-Cap"'s death.
-With help from Nick Fury and Agent Ali Morales, Cap, the Falcon and the "Anti-Cap" make plans for an infiltration and attack on the U.S.S.
+They are fought off by the Falcon who raises to the surface with "Anti-Cap" and flies away.
+Hours later "Anti-Cap" wakes up in a Harlem apartment.
+His conversation with the Falcon reveals to the reader that the "Bite Me" note contained a paralytic enzyme that helped to fake "Anti-Cap"'s death.
+With help from Nick Fury and Ali Morales, Cap, the Falcon and "Anti-Cap" make plans for an infiltration and attack on the U.S.S.
 Saisha, Westbrook's personal yacht where he and Damocles Rivas are having a meeting as well as Damocles Rivas' Montclair compound.

 In the Rivas Compound, Captain America discovers MODOK.
 After a brief confrontation MODOK stands down, allowing Captain America to put on a nearby AIM helmet he thinks is a controlling unit.
 This guess proves to be correct and he soon discovers that the people MODOK has killed around the world are all ex-agents of AIM and that MODOK has been doing this instinctively—the majority of his mind being elsewhere.
-Meanwhile, the "Anti-Cap" finds and confronts Westbrook aboard the Saisha, but Westbrook reveals a device by which he can shut down the "Anti-Cap"'s ability to move via the computer grafted to his spine.
+Meanwhile, "Anti-Cap" finds and confronts Westbrook aboard the Saisha, but Westbrook reveals a device by which he can shut down "Anti-Cap"'s ability to move via the computer grafted to his spine.
 The Falcon arrives just in time to knock out Westbrook and save the "Anti-Cap."
-They are both then mentally rendered unconscious by Damocles Rivas whose head now looks similar to MODOK.
+They are both rendered unconscious by Damocles Rivas, whose head now looks similar to MODOK.